House ethics office says there’s ‘substantial reason to believe’ Rep. Steven Palazzo misused campaign, congressional funds

 “To stay in office, a good Member treats every constituent like a VIP and that’s what Rep. Palazzo and his office consistently do,” Harper said.

-In its report, the OCE recommended that the House Committee on Ethics subpoena Palazzo and more than a dozen other individuals and entities who declined to provide requested information to the panel during the course of its probe.
+In its report, the OCE recommended that the House Committee on Ethics subpoena Palazzo and more than a dozen other individuals and entities that declined to provide requested information to the panel during its probe.